 (Intrigued?
 This is just a snippet.
 Buy the book below.)

-Michael Morrissey is an honorary professor of The University of the West Indies, where he earned postgraduate degrees and taught for nearly 30 years.
-For the last 25 years, he has been providing analytical services in many countries across Asia, Africa and the Caribbean in the field of primary and secondary education development.
-He is author of many geography and social studies textbooks for Caribbean schools.
+Michael Morrissey was an honorary professor of The University of the West Indies, where he earned postgraduate degrees and taught for nearly 30 years.
+After that, he provided analytical services in many countries across Asia, Africa and the Caribbean in the field of primary and secondary education development.
+He was author of many geography and social studies textbooks for Caribbean schools.

 Michael first came across breadfruit when he migrated from England to Jamaica in 1968 and was instantly addicted to the wafting aroma of the fruit roasting on an open fire in the parish of St Ann, his first Jamaican home.
 When he moved to Indonesia in 2006, he focused research interest on Indies/West Indies linkages.
 This series of DID YOU KNOW? pieces, written specifically for the Trees That Feed Foundation, are a by-product of this continuing research.
 We’re pleased to report that the book, Breadfruit Stories: A tree’s journey from Tahiti to the West Indies, 1760s-1840s, is now published and available from Amazon!
 Click here.